SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 3. HPI (History of Present Illness)
 	•	Important for:
-	•	Pre-existing complications
+	•	Pre-existing issues
 	•	Admitting diagnoses
 	•	Post-op complications

 HPI is the most varibale section because it contains a mix of historical and current information, often compressed into dense clinical narratives.
-However, it is critical for capturing complications that are present on admission or arise post-operatively, which may not be explicitly stated in the assessment. transformer will be responsible for disambiguating these temporal and contextual nuances, but the rule-based layer must ensure maximal recall of all potential complication mentions from this section while staying reasonably precise.
+However, it is critical for capturing conditions that are present on admission or arise post-operatively, which may not be explicitly stated in the assessment. transformer will be responsible for disambiguating these temporal and contextual nuances, but the rule-based layer must ensure maximal recall of all potential clinical condition mentions from this section while staying reasonably precise.

 4. CHIEF COMPLAINT
 	•	Often contains primary diagnosis label
 	•	Sometimes includes coded diagnoses

+regex → broad clinical problem mentions (diagnosis + complications)
+        ↓
+transformer → filters to:
+    - active
+    - relevant to admission
+    - not historical

+Your label: "CLINICAL_CONDITION"

+Extracting ANY clinical problem:

+	•	primary diagnosis
+	•	admitting condition
+	•	complications
+	•	acute issues

+That is not SIMPLY “complications”.

+It is:

+clinical problem / condition / diagnosis space

+So we chnage

 ---

 #### 5.2 Workflow Implementation

-All code logic is implemented in `complication_rules.py`, which defines the functions `extract_complications()`.
-The main function `extract_complications()` applies the extraction across all sentences in the target sections of a note.
+All code logic is implemented in `clinical_condition_rules.py`, which defines the functions `extract_clinical_conditions()`.
+The main function `extract_clinical_conditions()` applies the extraction across all sentences in the target sections of a note.

 **Workflow**